 |

-in parameter values are doing to the sound - it's amazing!
+values are doing to the sound - it's amazing!

 Hope to spend the weekend going through the book more methodically